Douglas Lifeboat Station: Present day

+The All-weather lifeboat 12-22 Ruby Clery (ON 1181) was formally retired on 30 November 2025.
+However, training on the Trent class lifeboat was still incomplete, and the station went off service.
+This status continued until August 2026, a full year since the replacement boat arrived in Douglas.
+Following a meeting of crew and management in early August 2026, the station was closed temporarily, and the entire crew were stood down.
+The Trent-class lifeboat was removed from the station.

 Notable rescues

 On Friday, 19 November 1830, the Royal Mail steamer St George was driven onto the Conister Rocks whilst at anchor in Douglas Bay.
-Sir William Hillary, Coxswain Isaac Vondy, 14 crew and 2 volunteers launched the True Blue to her aid.
+Sir William Hillary, Coxswain Isaac Vondy, 14 crew and two volunteers launched the True Blue to her aid.
 After two hours of rowing in violent seas, they reached a point where they could anchor and veer down between the rocks and the St George.
 The lifeboat was badly damaged on the rocks, its rudder broken and six oars swept away, and then Hillary and three men, including volunteer William Corlett, were washed overboard.
 All four men were recovered to the boat, including 59-year-old Hillary, now with six broken ribs.
 The mast of the St George had blocked their escape route, and two hours were spent cutting it away.
 Finally, the lifeboat got away, only to be struck by another violent wave, pitching more men into the sea.
 These men were also recovered to the boat, and finally, with the assistance of two harbour boats, all were rescued.

 For this service, Hillary and Lt.
 Robert Robinson, RN, were each awarded the RNLI Gold Medal.
 Coxswain Isaac Vondy and volunteer William Corlett each received the RNLI Silver Medal.